Helping millions of people navigate the world of technology.

 Problems with the system files on your PC can cause Windows and its programs to malfunction.
-SFC (System File Checker) scan can automatically detect and replace corrupted or missing system files with their cached version.
-Here’s how to run it.
+If that’s the case, running the SFC (System File Checker) and DISM (Deployment Image Servicing and Management) scans will help.

 Step 1: Right-click the Start icon and select Terminal (Admin) from the list.